kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

     //
     // This field is read-only and no changes will be made by Kubernetes
     // to the ResourceClaim after it has been created.
+    // Either this or ResourceClaimName must be set, but not both.
    Template *ResourceClaimTemplate
 }